gigumay/How-to-Minimize-the-Annotation-Cost-of-Aerial-Wildlife-Censuses/README.md

 ## General Information
 - The notebook `inference_YOLO_POLO.ipynb` contains step-by-step instructions for running inference using trained YOLO/POLO models...
 FINISH ONCE I GET UPDATE FROM ALEX
+- The utils folder contains functionalities necessary for running inference and evaluating the result:
+    - `globs.py`: Contains global variables used across files in the folder.
+    - `HN.py`: Implements converting HerdNet output to a format that can be run through the evaluation pipeline.
+    - `inference_POLO.py`: Implements functionalities to run infernece with POLO models.
+    - `model_eval_py`: Methods to evaluate detection results (compute preecision, recall, MAE, ...).
+    - `processing_utils.py`: Additional processing functionalities.
+- We run tiled inference, i.e., we split an image into overlapping patches, perform inference on these patches and then aggregate all patch-level predictions into a single set of image level predictions.
+[This helps for small object detection, as it increases the relative size of objects](https://openaccess.thecvf.com/content_CVPRW_2019/papers/UAVision/Unel_The_Power_of_Tiling_for_Small_Object_Detection_CVPRW_2019_paper.pdf).

+### Questions?
+For anything regarding the code or the paper, please reach out to: gigumay@gmail.com